spheronFdn/documentations/versioned_docs/version-3.0.0-beta/api/endpoint.md

 <strong>

-This is what you should see either on postman or on the browser. at the moment, it returns an empty page without any Json response.
+This is what you should see either on postman or the browser.
+At the moment, it returns an empty page without any JSON response.
 </strong>

 ## Postman 🚀🚀